-Bob is currently a strategy consultant for 21st Century school and district development.
-Bob served from 2002-2009 as the Director of Strategic Planning for the New Technology Foundation in Napa, CA, a school development organization which supports the replication of the New Technology 21st Century High School model in more than 50 communities across the United States.
-Pearlman consults and speaks widely in the US and the UK on 21st Century Learning.
+Bob Pearlman has been a key leader in the design, development, and implementation of 21st Century schools.
+He is currently a strategy consultant for 21st Century school and district development, a Senior Education Consultant for Fielding Nair International, and Senior Education Consultant to the UNITE-LA, the youth and workforce affiliate of the Los Angeles Area Chamber of Commerce.
+Bob served from 2002-2009 as the Director of Strategic Planning for the New Technology Foundation (now the New Tech Network) in Napa, CA, a school development organization.
+In this role he worked with communities in 9 states to launch 50 new 21st Century Secondary Schools based on the New Technology 21st Century High School model.
+Bob consults and speaks widely in the US and the UK on 21st Century Learning.

-As the former National Consultant on Educational Technology for the American Federation of Teachers and as a founder of the Co-NECT School New American School Design Team, Pearlman has been a pioneer in designing new schools, integrating project-based learning, work-based learning, and technology into the schools, and in training teachers, administrators, and parents in the application of new technologies and their role in restructuring schools.
+As the former National Consultant on Educational Technology for the American Federation of Teachers and as a co-founder of the Co-NECT School New American School Design Team, Pearlman has been a pioneer in designing new schools, integrating project-based learning, work-based learning, and technology into the schools, and in training teachers, administrators, and parents in the application of new technologies and their role in restructuring schools.

 Bob is the author of many articles on 21st Century Learning, including Designing New Learning Environments to Support 21st Century Skills, Making 21st Century Schools, (Educational Technology, September-October 2009), "New Skills For A New Century" (Edutopia, June 2006), and "21st Century Learning in Schools – A Case Study of New Technology High School in Napa, CA", (published in New Directions for Youth Development, Summer 2006 Special Issue: The Case for Twenty-First Century Learning).